TurakhiaLab/TWILIGHT/README.md

 ```

 ### <a name="conda"></a> Using Conda
-TWILIGHT is currently available for installation via Conda on the linux/amd64 platform only.
-Users on other platforms please refer to the [Docker](#docker) section.
+TWILIGHT is available on multiple platforms via Conda.
+See [TWILIGHT Bioconda Page](https://anaconda.org/bioconda/twilight) for details.

 **Step 1:** Create and activate a Conda environment (ensure Conda is installed first)
 ```bash